-Course Structure: This course will not be conducted pure lecture style.
-It will be a process of understanding the field of International Trade through continuous interactions in the classroom.
+Course Structure: This course will be conducted like a seminar.
+It will be a process of understanding the field of Public Economics through continuous interactions in the classroom.
 A significant part of the interaction will be writing both for you and for me.
-My aim as an instructor is to enable you to think about issues in International Trade and be able to articulate them in a scholarly way through "thought essays" and an academic article.
+My aim as an instructor is to enable you to think about issues in Public Economics and be able to articulate them in a scholarly way through "Thought essays" and an academic article.
 The course will be in two segments.
 The first segment is the exploration phase, where we will proceed through the assigned readings for each week through discussions and lecture.
 This segment will last the first ten weeks of class.
 During this segment, each of you will write four "thought essays".
 These essays will be three pages long, and will explore, critique, or develop the ideas from the readings in that session.
 You will use these essays as a means to discover if there are some ideas that you would like to potentially develop into a research paper.

 The second segment of the course will be the exploitation phase, during the last five weeks of the semester.
 During this phase, you will each develop an idea for your final research paper for the class and present it for peer review to your class.
-The final product of this phase will be your research paper for the class, about 20 pages long, which is due no later than December 11th 2019 1:00pm.
+The final product of this phase will be your research paper for the class, about 20 pages long, which is due no later than May 13th 2020 10:00pm.